kattcrazy/tuya_unsupported_sensors/README.md

 - No entities in a device - Check the list of supported sensors

 ## About
 This is my first ever github repo and my first time making a homeassistant intergration.
-I used Cursor AI to assist me with coding but the idea and implementation/plan/layout is mine.I have tested it on my own setup and it works perfectly!
+I have tested it on my own setup and it works perfectly!
 Please report an issue if something doesn't work :)